daormar/debasher/rtdocs/source/fwriter_freader.rst

     file_writer_document()
     {
-        process_description "Prints a string to a file."
+        document_process "Prints a string to a file."
     }

     file_writer_explain_opts()